 History tells us that during the Spanish Inquisition thousands of Jews fled Europe so they were not forced into Christianity.
 They ended up settling in Chefchaouen and painted all the walls blue, the color of divinity in Judaism.
 This seems to be the prevailing answer to what the original meaning was behind the Moroccan

 In present-day Morocco, the majority of the Jews are long gone.
 However, locals told us that the blue color repels mosquitos, I guess they mistake the blue for clear blue water and stay away.
 Then there is the idea that the various shades of blue help to cool the city off during the summer.
 It’s probably somewhere in the middle as the tradition stuck and the tourism dollars certainly incentivized things!

-Chefchauoen is located about three hours away from Tangier which is the largest city in proximity to Chefchaouen.
+Chefchauoen, Morocco is located about three hours away from Tangier which is the largest city in proximity to Chefchaouen, the blue town.
 There are two local buses daily from Tangier, skip those, and stick with the private bus company CTM for a more pleasurable ride.